akka/akka/akka-docs/src/main/paradox/typed/persistence-style-durable-state.md

-@java[`null` can then be used as the `emptyState`, but be aware of that the `state` parameter will then be `null` for the first commands until the first non-null state has been persisted It's possible to use `Optional` instead of `null` but that results in rather much boilerplate to unwrap the `Optional` state parameter and therefore `null` is probably preferred.
+@java[`null` can then be used as the `emptyState`, but be aware of that the `state` parameter will then be `null` for the first commands until the first non-null state has been persisted It's possible to use `Optional` instead of `null` but that results in rather much boilerplate to unwrap the `Optional` state parameter and therefore `null` is preferred.
 The following example illustrates using `null` as the `emptyState`.]
 @scala[`Option[State]` can be used as the state type and `None` as the `emptyState`.
 Pattern matching is then used in command handlers at the outer layer before delegating to the state or other methods.]